UNCONFIRMED LISTING •

 The Garden State Film Festival's professional jury will select a winning screenplay and the winners script will be read live by professional actors as one of the events in the Garden State Film Festivals events.
 The reading is FREE to the public and award winning actors such as Ed Asner and Diane Ladd have participated.

-GSFFt will take place in various venues on the boardwalk in Atlantic City, It will commence with an opening ceremony and reception and end with a Gala Awards Dinner where the "Best" in all categories of films, and the Lifetime Achievement Award for film are given by Celebrity Presenters.
+GSFF will take place in various venues on the boardwalk in Atlantic City, It will commence with an opening ceremony and reception and end with a Gala Awards Dinner where the "Best" in all categories of films, and the Lifetime Achievement Award for film are given by Celebrity Presenters.
+It is also where we present our Screenplay winner with their cash award of $500.

 GSFF was also the first festival in the world to introduce the MOVIE MUSIC TRACK COMPETITION.
 For more information please go to: www.gsff.org